JamesArthurHolland/heuristic-wordle-cracker/README.md

 The program will give you an initial suggestion.
 It will always be "alert".

 It will ask for input.
-The input is put in without any spaces.
+The input is to be entered without any spaces.

-You input the letter, followed by the number representing the feedback given by wordle.
+You input numbers representing the feedback given by wordle.

 ```
 Not in word (grey): 0